Meromorphic functions whose action on their Julia sets is Non-Ergodic: Introduction

-In this paper we complete the characterization of ergodicity for Nevanlinna functions by proving \begin{starthm1} If $f$ is a Nevanlinna function whose asymptotic values all have orbits that land on infinity, then the Julia set is the Riemann sphere, and the action of $f$ is {\emph not} ergodic there. \end{starthm1}
+\begin{starthm1} Let $f$ be a Nevanlinna function with $N$ asymptotic values, $\lambda_1, \ldots, \lambda_N$.
+If all $N$ asymptotic values land on infinity, then the Julia set of $f$ is the Riemann sphere, and the action of $f$ is \emph{not} ergodic there. \end{starthm1}

 In addition, under the same hypotheses for the asymptotic values of $f$, we prove the following theorems.